 - Track the video’s viewership statistics

-Any of these actions can be country-specific.
-A video may be monetized in one country, and blocked or tracked in another.
+Any of these actions can be geography-specific.
+A video may be monetized in one country and blocked or tracked in another.

 YouTube also sets explicit guidelines on how to use Content ID.
-We monitor Content ID use and disputes on an ongoing basis to ensure these guidelines are followed.
+We monitor Content ID use and disputes on an ongoing basis to make sure these guidelines are followed.

 Copyright owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.